viktorbezdek/awesome-github-projects/README.md

 ## PowerShell

+- [Raphire/Win11Debloat](https://github.com/Raphire/Win11Debloat) - A simple, easy to use PowerShell script to remove pre-installed apps from windows, disable telemetry, remove Bing from windows search as well as perform various other changes to declutter and improve
 - [SpotX-Official/SpotX](https://github.com/SpotX-Official/SpotX) - SpotX patcher used for patching the desktop version of Spotify
 - [actions/runner-images](https://github.com/actions/runner-images) - GitHub Actions runner images